fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13b.md

 WHERE "note". "important" = true;
 ```

 Unfortunately, this implementation will not work if the request is not interested in whether the note is important or not, i.e. if the request is made to http://localhost:3001/api/notes.
-The fix can be done in several ways.
+The correction can be done in several ways.
 One, but perhaps not the best way to do the correction would be as follows:

 ```js
 const { Op } = require('sequelize')